siko-lang/web/book/src/effects.md

     with { log = logConsole } do
         someFunc
 ```
-In the example above the someFunc function uses the effect called Log.
+In the example above the someFunc function uses the effect called `Log`.
 In the example the effect appears in its signature but this effect declaration is fully optional, the list of used effects can be inferred by the compiler.

-The `with` block introduces an effect handler, it specifies that the log effect call must be handled by the call logConsole for everything inside the with block (including the someFunc call).
+The `with` block introduces an effect handler, it specifies that the `log` effect call must be handled by the call `logConsole` for everything inside the with block (including the `someFunc` call).

 Effect handlers can be static or dynamic and effects can introduce types as well.